-The ProQuest Distinguished Dissertation Award recognizes exceptional work produced by doctoral students for the high caliber of their scholarship and the significance and interest of their findings.
+The ProQuest Distinguished Dissertation Awards (DDA) recognize exceptional work produced by doctoral students for the high caliber of their scholarship and the significance and interest of their findings.

 Each year, Rackham invites faculty to nominate outstanding dissertations produced in their programs.
 The nomination dossiers are read and discussed by a review panel of faculty members who identify the finalists.
 Then, members of the Michigan Society of Fellows read the finalists’ dissertations, review their merits, and select the winners.

-Below is the list of winners of the 2020 Distinguished Dissertation Awards, as well as the honorable mentions.
+Below is the list of 2020 winners, as well as the honorable mentions.